deepali04/CS-546-Web-Programming/README.md

 # CS-546-WebProgramming

-These are my assisgnments/labs for the class cs546-web programming-1 at Stevens Institute of Technoloy.
+These are my assignments/labs for the course CS546-Web Programming-1 at Stevens Institute of Technoloy.
 You can take reference, don't copy:)